25 Things to Know Before Getting a Miniature Horse

 Ponies, horses, what's the difference?
 Ponies have a different build than horses.
 Some of them can be as small as miniature horses, but their structure will look a lot different.
 Ponies are heavily-built, with short, stocky legs and thick necks.

-Miniature horses, on the other hand, have the same proportions of a full-sized horse, only smaller.
+Miniature horses, on the other hand, have the same proportions as full-sized horses, only smaller.
 They're like mini replicas of regular horses, whereas ponies have a distinct set of features all their own.

 These Exiguous Equines Have Been Around for Centuries